Tybjerggaard

 Tybjerggaard is a manor house and estate in the parish of Tybjerg, Næstved Municipality, approximately 80 km southwest of Copenhagen, Denmark.
 The Rococo-style main building was built for Tyge Rothe in 1653.
 It was listed on the Danish registry of protected buildings and places in 1918.
 The estate covers 475 hectares of land.

+The estate currently covers 475 hectares of land and is owned by Bent Jeppesen.
+Tybjerggaard-Fuglsang, one of the largest pig breeders in Denmark, is headquartered on the estate.
+It operates a number of production sites on Zealand and breeds Landrace, Yorkshire, and Duroc pigs.